 Allergy to fig or kiwi fruit: People who are allergic to fig and kiwi might also be allergic to papain.

 Allergy to papain: Allergic reactions to papain have been reported in some people.
-Symptoms include runny nose, watery eyes, sweating, and diarrhea.
+Symptoms include runny nose, watery eyes, sneezing, wheezing, cough, and skin rashes.

 Bleeding disorders: Papain might increase the risk of bleeding in people with a clotting disorder.
 Do not use if you have a clotting disorder.